 Turning ideas into action

-As usual, we’re setting all our workshop hosts a challenge.
-The participants in each workshop will be encouraged to come up with a new idea for a practical experiment that we can all try out where we live or work.
-We’re looking for things that test out new ways of involving people in local democracy and decision-making.
+As usual, we set all our workshop hosts a challenge.
+The participants in each workshop were encouraged to come up with a new idea for a practical experiment that we can all try out where we live or work.
+We were looking for things that test out new ways of involving people in local democracy and decision-making.

-At the end of the day we’ll bring everyone together for our Ideas Bazaar, where we’ll share our ideas, have few drinks and begin to talk about what we might do next.
-After the event, we’ll try out some of these ideas as part of our Design Experiments for Local Democracy programme.
-Everyone who is interested is welcome to get involved.
+At the end of the day we brought everyone together for our Ideas Bazaar, where we shared our ideas, had a few drinks and began to talk about what we might do next.